ChristianIsaacTran/todo-list-TOP/README.md

     input the project name and creates a new project in the localStorage. confirms with the user if the project is successfully added.

-    -- View all projects page
+   (working on this currently) -- View all projects page
     A grid/flex that cascades and displays all of the project names in a card format, similar to the todo card list.
 Will be scrollable if overflow.